JunOS BGP configuration

 Output Queue[1]: 0 (inet.0, inet-unicast)

-To confirm that everything works fine we recommend blocking some test host on FastNetMon’s side this way:
+To confirm that everything works fine, we recommend blocking some test host on FastNetMon’s side in the following way:

 sudo fcli set blackhole 11.22.33.44

-And then checking that Juniper receive it correctly (use IP of machine with FastNetMon):
+And then checking that Juniper receive it correctly (use IP of the machine with FastNetMon):

 show route receive-protocol bgp 192.168.1.106